Tamim bin Hamad Al Thani: Domestic policy

-In 2014, Tamim passed new cybercrime legislation, which was said to be part of an agreement among Gulf states to criminalize online insults of the region's royal families; The cybercrime law outlawed the spreading of "false news" as well as digital material that violates the country's "social values" or "general order".
-The legislation made it illegal to incite, aid and facilitate the publication of offensive material.
-The law was criticized as being intended by the authoritarian regime to silence dissent in Qatar.
-Amnesty International called the law "a major setback for freedom of expression in Qatar", while other critics suggest that the new law will violate provisions of the country's constitution that protect civil liberties.

 In June 2013, Sheikh Tamim unveiled his new cabinet.
 Khalid bin Mohammad Al Attiyah was named foreign minister.
+Unlike previous appointees to this post, Al Attiyah was a non-royal.
 Tamim made Hessa Al Jaber the first ever Minister of Information and Communications Technology in Qatar in 2013.
 She was the third female minister to be named to the cabinet.

+In 2014, Tamim passed new "cybercrime" legislation, which was said to be part of an agreement among Gulf states to criminalize online insults of the region's royal families.
+The law outlawed the spreading of "false news" as well as digital material that violates the country's "social values" or "general order".
+The legislation made it illegal to incite, aid and facilitate the publication of offensive material.
+The law was criticized as being intended by the authoritarian regime to silence dissent in Qatar.
+Amnesty International called the law "a major setback for freedom of expression in Qatar" and other critics suggest that the new law will violate provisions of the country's constitution that protect civil liberties.

 In January 2016, Tamim made additional changes to his cabinet.
-He named a new foreign minister, Mohammed bin Abdulrahman bin Jassim Al Thani, moving the previous foreign minister, Khalid bin Mohammad Al Attiyah to the position of Minister of State for Defense Affairs.
+He named a new foreign minister, Mohammed bin Abdulrahman bin Jassim Al Thani, moving the previous foreign minister, Khalid bin Mohammad Al Attiyah, to the position of Minister of State for Defense Affairs.
 Tamim also merged several ministries, including communication and transport, culture, youth and sports.
 Journalists have speculated reasons behind the cabinet changes.
-Some have come to the conclusion that the reorganization was either an economic move, meant to save the country money at a time where the falling price of gas has forced the country to scale back its workforce or for reasons of political stability.
+Some have come to the conclusion that the reorganization was either an economic move, meant to save the country money at a time when the falling price of gas had forced the country to scale back its workforce or for reasons of political stability.
 Eurasia Group indicated in a report that the cabinet change aimed to increase efficiency in government operations and would not negatively impact political or economic stability.
 According to others the appointments showed that Tamim was trying to make the government his own by bringing in a new, younger generation of ministers that were more loyal to him than to his father.
-In August 2021, Tamim issued a decree to hold the first-ever legislative elections to the Consultative Assembly of Qatar which were held on 2 October 2021.
-Following a vote controversy at the elections, Tamim pledged equal citizenship and ordered legal amendments.